research-software-directory/RSD-as-a-service/documentation/docs/03-rsd-instance/03-administration.md

 ## Software

 The page shows list of all software entries, unpublished first.
 You can search by title or short description.
-From this overview you have option to remove software entry from RSD completely including all related information.
-In order to prevent accidental deletion you need to type software name in the delete modal.
+From this overview, you have the option to remove a software entry from the RSD completely, including all related data.
+In order to prevent accidental deletion, you need to type the software name in the delete modal.

 :::danger
-The software entry and all related information will be removed from RSD.
+The software entry and all related information will be removed from the RSD.
 :::

 ![delete-software](img/admin-delete-software.webp)

 ## Projects

 The page shows list of all project entries, unpublished first.
 You can search by title or short description.
-From this overview you have option to remove software entry from RSD completely including all related information.
-In order to prevent accidental deletion you need to type software name in the delete modal.
+From this overview, you have the option to remove a project entry from the RSD completely, including all related data.
+In order to prevent accidental deletion, you need to type project title in the delete modal.

 :::danger
-The project entry and all related information will be removed from RSD.
+The project entry and all related information will be removed from the RSD.
 :::

 ![delete-software](img/admin-delete-project.webp)